quuinnn/dotfiles/README.md

   pattern = { [".*/hypr/.*%.conf"] = "hyprlang" },
 })
 ```
 to your init.lua, and run `:TSInstall hyprlang` for [hyprlang](https://hyprland.org/hyprlang/) syntax hilighting

+(the syntax highlighting has some mistakes, but it's better than none)

 # License
 This project is licensed under the MIT License.
 It allows you to modify this for any usage but with absolutely **ZERO** warranty.
 For more information, [read the license](https://github.com/fortunef/My-Arch-Install/blob/main/LICENSE).